-- Run a SFC scan
+- Run an SFC scan

-Solution 2 – Use Windows 10’s built-in troubleshooter
+1. Use Windows 10’s built-in troubleshooter

 If you installed a third-party media player that supports DVD, yet the problem persists, try running the built-in audio and video troubleshooter.

 Microsoft regularly releases updates to Windows 10 computers in order to improve the OS stability and fix various issues, including DVD rendering bugs.

 Also, if you installed any DVD recording programs, try uninstalling them.
 Quite a few users confirmed that this quick workaround helped them fix the problem.

-Solution 4 – Run a SFC scan
+3. Run an SFC scan

-- Open Command Prompt as administrator > enter the command sfc /scannow > hit Enter
+- Then, enter the command sfc /scannow > hit Enter.

 If you come across other workarounds that our readers could use to fix this problem, let us know in the comments below.